Come pick up your CBD from LOCAL Farmers and us the Extractors and the formulators

-Due to its non-psychoactive healing properties, Cannabidiol (CBD) has become a very popular option for patients seeking a natural alternative to treat conditions such as chronic pain, anxiety, epilepsy, and more.
-As patients start to understand how CBD can be used to alleviate their symptoms, they are often faced with a choice between using products made from CBD Isolate or Full Spectrum CBD.
+Due to its non-psychoactive healing properties, Cannabidiol (CBD) has become a very popular option for patients seeking a natural alternative to help treat conditions such as chronic pain, anxiety, epilepsy, and more.
+As patients start to understand how CBD can be possibly used to alleviate their symptoms, they are often faced with a choice between using products made from CBD Isolate or Full Spectrum CBD.
 So, what exactly is the difference between the two?

 When CBD is referred to as full spectrum or whole plant CBD, it means that the CBD contains all other cannabinoids found in the marijuana plant including CBN (Cannabinol), CBG (Cannabigerol), and THCV (Tetrahydrocannabivarin), to name a few.
 And yes, along with these cannabinoids, Full Spectrum CBD also contains trace amounts of THC (Tetrahydrocannabinol), but in very low concentrations (up to .3%), resulting in very minimal psychoactive stimulation.
 CBD Isolate, on the other hand, is simply purified CBD that has been extracted from the marijuana plant and isolated from the other cannabinoids.
 So why is this important, and why would a patient choose one over the other?
 Let’s continue!

-As shown in the chart above, each cannabinoid offers different benefits for a wide variety of ailments.
+As shown in the chart above, each cannabinoid offers different benefits for a possible wide variety of ailments.
 Notably, CBD offers nearly all the benefits of each cannabinoid combined.
-While there is no debate that CBD offers the most benefits compared to any single cannabinoid, many wonder if CBD alone is more effective for treating ailments than all the cannabinoids combined.
+While there is no debate that CBD offers the most benefits compared to any single cannabinoid, many wonder if CBD alone is more effective possibly for treating ailments than all the cannabinoids combined.

 It was previously believed that CBD in its isolated form was more potent and concentrated than full spectrum CBD; however, in 2015, the theory was debunked by a study from the Lautenberg Center for General Tumor Immunology in Jerusalem.
 In the study, researchers administered full spectrum CBD and CBD isolate to two different groups of mice.
 When comparing the data of the two groups, the results proved that the group administered with full spectrum CBD were provided with higher levels of relief.
 Furthermore, the study demonstrated that full spectrum CBD continued to provide relief as the dose increased, while CBD Isolate did not provide the same effect when there was an increase in dosage.